Department of Medicine

 Division of AIDS

 The HIV/AIDS Program at St. Paul’s Hospital (SPH) was established in the early 1980s and has had a longstanding and extensive collaboration with the Division of Infectious Diseases and the BC Centre for Excellence in HIV/AIDS (BC-CfE).
 In 1997, SPH established the AIDS Ward at the peak of the AIDS epidemic in BC.
-This coincided with the emergence of Highly Active Antiretroviral Therapy (HAART) as the new standard of care for HIV/AIDS, in part due to research pioneered at the BC-CfE.
+This coincided with the emergence of Highly Active Antiretroviral Therapy (HAART) as the new standard of care for HIV/AIDS, in part due to research pioneered by the BC-CfE.
 With the support of the provincial Ministry of Health, the BC-CfE widely implemented HAART programs in BC at no cost to eligible BC residents living with HIV, with a dramatic subsequent reduction in HIV/AIDS related morbidity and mortality.
 As a result, the AIDS Ward, under the leadership of Dr. Peter Phillips, was reprofiled in 2014 to support Urban Health Infectious Diseases.

 Since 1996 we have known that HAART stops HIV replication, and as a result it restores health and prevents progression to AIDS and premature death.
 At the same time, BC-CfE research showed that HAART drives HIV to undetectable levels in biological fluids, which in turn renders HIV untransmissible and therefore stops HIV transmission.
 In 2006 in a landmark Lancet article the BC-CfE was the first to formally propose expanding HAART access to all HIV infected individuals, under the Treatment as Prevention® (TasP®) banner, to control HIV/AIDS morbidity, mortality and transmission globally.